-Timer Function:
+Timer Function

-The Timer (clause 6.3.1.5) of the smart contract is initialized whenever the smart contract is executed.
+The Timer of the smart contract is initialized whenever the smart contract is executed.
 In some cases, the timer may be initialized with the first execution of the smart contract and keeps running (possibly pausing from time-to-time on certain conditions) until the contract is deactivated.

 Some of the conditions for pausing/deactivating are listed below: